mheob/include-fussball-de-widgets/readme.txt

 = 2.1.1 - 2019-03-25 =
 = Fixed =
-* Fix a bug in the IE11, when the fullwidth was not set.
+* Fix a bug in the IE11, when the fullWidth was not set.

 = 2.1.0 - 2019-03-03 =
 = Added =